Siegfried von Ciriacy-Wantrup: Academic work

+He was a Fellow of the National Academy, IAS, AAAS, AAEA, Rockefeller, Guggenheim.
+He conducted international work on marine resources and other areas, in particular studies of Tule Elk, California Condor, and marine mammals.
+He testified on and shaped state and federal conservation policy.
+Wantrup did early work on natural resource management, contributing important concepts related to resource economics and policy.
+Wantrup derived criteria for sustainability that included the "Safe Minimum Standard" (the threshold below which loss is catastrophic), irreversibility, and unknown future probability (Option Value).
+He also wrote on "Common Property" and the "Extramarket Values" of collective goods.

 As early as 1938 he addressed the idea of "permanency of destructive exploitation" in his article "Economic Aspects of Land Conservation."

 In his main work, Resource Conservation, Economics and Policies (1952), he introduced the idea that natural resources should not be allowed to decline below a "safe minimum standard of conservation" beyond which their availability would become economically irreversible.
 This idea was later expanded on by others, including Richard C. Bishop.
 Wantrup's idea of a safe minimum standard or base level for each flow resource provides an economic rationale for biodiversity conservation which can be applied internationally.

 Of particular interest is Wantrup's notion of three decision levels: At the highest level is basic law (e.g., the constitution), which affects the second-level decisions on how to form institutions (e.g., water organizations).
 These institutions—in turn—affect third-level decisions of how to allocate water (e.g., among crops or within an urban sector).
 Wantrup points out that economists who critique decisions at the third level are perhaps missing the importance of constraints or influence coming from the second level.
 His critique, which dates from the 1960s, is still relevant—economists still spend most of their time on optimal decisions without taking institutions into account.
 In taking his institutional approach, Wantrup discussed and integrated common property, the impacts of tenure rights on conservation, the Precautionary Principle, conservation land use planning, and the importance of endangered species and biodiversity.